sriharikapu/graph-node/docs/getting-started.md

 We will point out a few important facts from this example that are supplementary to reading the subgraph manifest spec mentioned above:

 * The name `ERC721` under `source > abi` must match the name of the displayed underneath `abis >name`.
-* The event `Transfer(address,address,uint)` under `eventHandlers` must exactly match what is in the ABI.
-The name `handleTransfer` under `eventHandlers:handler` must exactly match the name of the mapping function (mappings will be explained in a few sections).
+* The event `Transfer(address,address,uint256)` under `eventHandlers` must exactly match what is in the ABI.
+The name `handleTransfer` under `eventHandlers > handler` must exactly match the name of the mapping function (mappings will be explained in a few sections).
 * Make sure you have the right contract address under `source > address`.
 Expecially when you are also deploying on testnets.
 The contract address may start with or without a `0x` prefix.
 * You can define multiple data sources under dataSources.
 Within a datasource you can also have multiple `entities` and `events`.
 See [this subgraph](https://github.com/graphprotocol/decentraland-subgraph/blob/master/subgraph.yaml) for an example.
 * If the Graph CLI outputs 'Failed to copy subgraph files', it probably means you have a typo in the manifest.